umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/README.md

 * Active Directory Domain Services (AD DS)
 * DNS Server
 * DHCP Server
-* Two physical Windows client machines connected directly to the switch
+* Two physical Windows machines connected directly to the switch

 The physical clients communicate through the switch with the Windows Server virtual machine hosted on the laptop.